 So what happens to your kids now?
 Don’t worry mums, we’re here to simplify NEP 2020 for you!

-What does NEP 2020 Aim To Provide?
+What Does The New Education Policy 2020 Aim To Provide?

-- NEP aims to provide infrastructure support to the educational organisations, in addition to the “Light and Tight” regulatory system it will stand for.
+- NEP aims to provide infrastructure support to educational organisations, in addition to the “Light and Tight” regulatory system it will stand for.

 - There will be a proper tracking system of students and their learning levels.